-FoK Logo
+HAMPSTEAD LANE, NW3 7JR

+Email: info@friendsofkenwood.org.uk

+Website: www.friendsofkenwood.org.uk

 The Friends of Kenwood (charity 273258) was established in 1977 to provide support to English Heritage (previously the Greater London Council) in their operation of Kenwood House, on the edge of Hampstead Heath,.

-As a charity devoted to inspiring visitors and promoting and preserving the unique qualities of Kenwood House, its world-class art collections and unique landscape, the Friends of Kenwood are seeking dynamic new Trustees to help shape our future.
+As a charity devoted to inspiring visitors and promoting and preserving the unique qualities of Kenwood House, its world-class art collections, architecture and unique landscape, the Friends of Kenwood are seeking dynamic new Trustees to help shape our future.
 The Friends’ activities include close liaison with English Heritage, both in the day-to-day running of Kenwood and in supporting exhibitions and other special events.

 The Friends are now seeking a Trustee to act as Treasurer to take on the key role of managing all aspects of its finances, including: compliance with the law and financial and charitable regulations, good governance, transaction accounting, paying accounts, investments and deposits, event budgeting, preparing accounts for audit, giving a report to the Annual General Meeting, providing an annual report to the Charities Commission and making Gift Aid claims.